matthewinrandwick/prose/README.md

 ## Known issues

-This is still a work in progress.
-Many things still do not work as expected,
+This is still a buggy work-in-progress.
+Many things still do not work as expected, including:
-including:

  * Splitting/joining paragraphs is not right yet.
  * Autocomplete sometimes suggests phrases with incomplete word fragments.